blacknon/lssh/cmd/lssh/README.md

 }
 ```

 ##### If you use iTerm2 and image view in terminal

 If you use iTerm2 and display images in the terminal with the [Inline image Protocol](https://iterm2.com/documentation-images.html), it is useful to use [this function](https://iterm2.com/documentation-images.html).

 Because this is not a script, you can bring it to a remote machine as-is.

+##### Using lssh as an SSH bastion host

+You can use `lssh` on a jump host and connect to final destinations from there.

+For example, install `lssh` on the bastion server, prepare a host list that is shared by your team, and then start `lssh` after logging in to the bastion host.
+This is useful when direct access to target servers is restricted and all SSH access must go through a single entry point.

+workflow:

+1. SSH to the bastion host.
+2. Start `lssh` on the bastion host.
+3. Select the destination server from the `lssh` list.
+4. Connect to the selected server from the bastion host.

+This approach helps centralize access paths while keeping the server selection flow simple for operators.